hnarayanan/harishnarayanan.org/content/_index.md

 control the music app Spotify from the command line on a Mac.
 Oh, you could say I'm a bit of a nerd! 🤓

-{{< figure src="/images/projects/shpotify.png" href="https://github.com/hnarayanan/shpotify" title="Cutting-edge platform connecting investors and hedge funds.">}}
+{{< figure src="/images/projects/shpotify.png" href="https://github.com/hnarayanan/shpotify" title="A command-line interface for Spotify on a Mac.">}}

 As you might be gathering, I've always had a passion for learning and creating things, which has given me a sense of purpose.
 However, as